davidpak/SmartNote/README.md

 Make sure your working directory is the `server/` directory before running any commands.
 The following commands are important:

 * `ant run` - Runs the server.
 This will build the server if it has not already been built.
 Specify `--Dargs="..."` to pass arguments to the server.
-This will not run the standalone distributable, rather the compiled classes.
+This will only run the compiled classes, not the JAR file or distributable archive.
 * `ant test` - Runs the server tests.
 This will build the server and the tests if they have not already been built.

+If you have built a JAR file of the server, you may run either `server.bat [args...]` (Windows) or `server.sh [args...]` (Mac/Linux) from the `server/` directory.

 When using an IDE, you may need to setup run configurations to target buildfile `server/build.xml`.
 Some IDEs may be able to build without Ant, but you may need to set up the classpath within your IDE's configuration.
 It must include all of the `jar` files in the `server/lib/` directory.
 Ensure your IDE has set the working directory to the `server/` directory.